BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

    2. Further down under Path, select `Rewrite to...`.
       1. In the first field select `Dynamic` and in the second field enter `concat(http.request.uri.path, "index.html")`.
    3. It should look similar to this: ![Screenshot of the index rule in Cloudflare]({{site.baseurl}}/assets/r2/index_rule.png)
    4. Save the rule.
-This rule allows you to open the BlueMap without the need to enter `index.html` at the end of the URL.

-3. Create another Transform rule here and give it a name, e.g. `BlueMap: gzip`
+3. Create another Transform rule here and give it a name, e.g. `BlueMap: gzip`.
+This rule allows Cloudflare to serve the compressed files when the textures or the .prbm files are requested.
    1. Select `Custom filter expression`
       1. In the first field, select `Hostname`.
 In the Operator field, select `equals`.
 In the value field, enter the domain you are using for BlueMap, e.g. `map.example.com`.
       2. Click on `And` to add another rule.